 Abu Dhabi Sheikh Zayed Grand Mosque

 After visiting the Abu Dhabi BAPS Hindu Mandir, we drove to Abu Dhabi Sheikh Zayed Grand Mosque.
 One of the biggest mosques in the world, the Sheikh Zayed Grand Mosque is a vast architectural masterpiece that purposefully combines elements of several Islamic architectural styles.
 It has more than 1,000 columns, 82 domes, and 24-carat gold chandeliers.
-The main prayer hall features the biggest hand-knitted carpet in the world (knitted by 1300 Iranian artisans) and one of the biggest chandeliers in the world.
+The main prayer hall features the biggest hand-knotted carpet in the world (knotted by 1,200 Iranian artisans) and one of the biggest chandeliers in the world.
 This mosque was constructed by the late Sheikh Zayed bin Sultan Al Nahyan, the founder of the United Arab Emirates to symbolize historical significance as well as the Islamic values of tolerance, peace, and diversity.
 His goal was for the Grand Mosque to serve as a living example of contemporary Islamic architecture that bridges the past and present and establishes an Islamic center of study and research that upholds true Islamic principles.

 The View at the Palm